 Becky Wilson is chair of the firm's Land Use, Zoning and Environmental Group.
 She represents property owners, developers, lenders and other development participants with issues related to zoning, comprehensive plans, concurrency, administrative law, Developments of Regional Impact (DRI’s), procurement issues, due diligence and property rights.

-As early as 6th grade, Becky Wilson advocated for the causes she believed in.
+As early as sixth grade, Becky advocated for the causes she believed in.
 Her concern about nuclear waste and water contamination in her hometown of Dothan, Alabama – and her thorough research – promoted her to press a state legislator with questions in the school auditorium.
-Having grown up in the south, Becky got in trouble for questioning authority – yet that life experience served her well.
+Having grown up in the South, Becky got in trouble for questioning authority – yet that life experience served her well.

 After clerking for a federal judge in Washington, D.C., Becky landed in Orlando, quickly building a reputation at Lowndes for being thorough, outspoken, and a tireless advocate for clients.
 She ultimately found her niche in land use, collaborating with architects, transportation engineers and local governments to move her clients’ projects – and Central Florida – forward.
 Becky became one of the youngest female shareholders at the firm.
 Today, she is Chair of the Land Use, Zoning and Environmental Group.